Jesus' Blood Never Failed Me Yet: Versions

 The original 25-minute version of the piece was first performed by the Music Now Ensemble, conducted by Bryars, at the Queen Elizabeth Hall in December 1972, and recorded for Brian Eno's Obscure label in 1975.
-In 1990 the Gavin Bryars ensemble recorded a 60-minute version, in a restored water-tower in Bourges, France, for Les Disques du Crepuscule.
+In 1990 the Gavin Bryars ensemble recorded a 60-minute version in a restored water-tower in Bourges, France, for Les Disques du Crepuscule.
 A 74-minute version was recorded in 1993 for the Point label with Tom Waits adding his voice in the later sections to that of the homeless man.

 In 2019 Bryars released, on GB Records, a live, 25-minute version with his ensemble, which included all four of his children.

 In 1981, choreographer Maguy Marin used the piece as the score for her Beckett-inspired work May B.

 In 1993, William Forsythe used the piece as the score for his 25-minute work Quintett for the Frankfurt Ballet.
 The piece has subsequently been performed by several other dance companies.

 In 2003, Christian band Jars of Clay covered it on their sixth full-length studio album Who We Are Instead on Essential Records.

 In 2006, Art of Time Ensemble released a 16-minute version on their debut album Live In Toronto.

 In 2011, The Music Tapes performed a cover of this song using Bryars' original tape sample for NPR's Tiny Desk Concert series.

+In 2018 a parody of the song called "My'ol Beef Pal" was played in Episode 35 of the Beef and Dairy Network podcast about the contribution of cows in war, in which the social anthropologist Willard Rudman claimed it was sung in the trenches.

 In April 2019, a 12-hour overnight version was performed in London's Tate Modern art gallery, directed by Gavin Bryars.
 Performers included two groups of homeless people (one vocal, one instrumental), together with the Academy of St Martin in the Fields, the Southbank Sinfonia, and Bryars' own ensemble.

+A version of the song was released by Kristin Hayter on her compilation SAVED!
+The Index in 2024.